bgoonz/docs-collection/github/graphql/overview/index.md

 ---
 title: Overview
-intro: 'Learn about the {% data variables.product.prodname_dotcom %} GraphQL API, previews for upcoming changes, breaking changes, and limitations.
-You can also use the GraphQL Explorer to interact with the API on real {% data variables.product.prodname_dotcom %} data.'
+intro: "Learn about the {% data variables.product.prodname_dotcom %} GraphQL API, previews for upcoming changes, breaking changes, and limitations.
+You can also use the GraphQL Explorer to interact with the API on real {% data variables.product.prodname_dotcom %} data."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 children:
   - /about-the-graphql-api
   - /public-schema